UBC-MDS/mathdistops/CONTRIBUTING.md

 ### Code of Conduct
 Please note that the MathDistOps project is released with this Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-## Contributing (Internal)

-An internal pipeline for contribution goes as follows:
-1. After a standup meeting, issues are collated and raised on issue board.
-2. A new branch is created for each issue for work to be done.
-3. Pull request is raised once work is completed.
-An approval from another team member (a reviewer) is required before merging to main.

-Comments for each pull request is actually encouraged to improve contribution by all team members.
-Communication through github and slack, as well as during weekly meetings also make great improvement to the whole project.

 ref: Inspried by Tiffany's example: https://github.com/ttimbers/convertempPy/blob/master/CONTRIBUTING.md